xyproto/orbiton/README.md

 * `ctrl-d` - Delete a single character.
 * `ctrl-t` - For C and C++: jump between the current header and source file.
 For Agda and Ivy, insert a symbol.
              For Markdown: toggle checkboxes, or launch the table editor if the cursor is over a table.
-             In book mode: toggle the Markdown checkbox on the current line.
+             Toggle the Markdown checkbox on the current line when in book mode.
              For the rest: record and play back keypresses/"macros".
 Press `Esc` to clear the current macro.
 * `ctrl-o` - Open a command menu with actions that can be performed.
 * `ctrl-x` - Cut the current line.
-Press twice to cut a block of text (to the next blank line).
+Double press to cut a block of text (to the next blank line).
 * `ctrl-c` - Copy one line.
-Press twice to copy a block of text.
+Double press to copy a block of text.
 Press thrice to copy the current function.
 * `ctrl-v` - Paste one trimmed line.
-Press twice to paste multiple untrimmed lines.
+Double press to paste multiple untrimmed lines.
-* `ctrl-b` - Build program, render to PDF or export to man page (see table below).
-             Double press to also run, or to export Markdown as HTML.
+* `ctrl-b` - Build program, render to PDF or export to man page.
+Double press to also run.
-             In book mode: toggle bold (`**`).
+             Toggle bold (`**`) in book mode.
 Toggle a breakpoint in debug mode.
+* `ctrl-space` - Build program, render to PDF or export to man page.
+Double press to also run.
-* `ctrl-space` - Toggle block editing mode, or toggle checkboxes in Markdown.
-In book mode: cycle display/export mode.
+             Toggle checkboxes in Markdown.
+Cycle display/export mode in book mode.
 * `ctrl-j` - Join the current line with the next one.
 * `ctrl-u` - Undo (`ctrl-z` is also possible, but may background the application).
 * `ctrl-y` - Redo.